MrToast99/Nextube-Remaster/README.md

 Weather fetching: On WiFi connect the first fetch happens immediately with automatic 5-second retries until data arrives.
 After the first successful fetch, weather is refreshed every 10 minutes.

-Weather mode auto-cycles between two panels on a configurable interval (default 5 s).
-Either panel can be disabled in **Services → Weather → Display Panels**, but not both simultaneously.
+Weather mode auto-cycles between up to three panels on a configurable interval (default 5 s).
+Each panel can be individually enabled or disabled under **Services → Weather → Display Panels**; at least one must remain on.

 **Panel 1 — temperature + icon:**
 ```